Visiting Fellows Program

 AICGS is now accepting applications for in-residence Visiting Fellows.

 The AICGS Visiting Fellows Program is designed to provide scholars and specialists with a base while conducting their research in Washington, DC.
-Visiting Fellows should be working on issues related to the AICGS mission, which is to strengthen the German-American relationship in an evolving Europe and changing world.
+Visiting Fellows should be working on issues related to the AICGS mission, which is to better understand the challenges and choices facing Germany and the United States in a broader global arena.
 Visiting Fellows must be self-financed and can be in-residence at AICGS for anywhere between one month to one year.
 Applications are accepted year round.

 Visiting Fellows’ research projects should fit under one or more of the Institute’s three research and programming areas: